mukhammadsiddiq/Code42-piscine-C02/README.md

 # Code42-piscine-C02
-All answers for 8 exercise in Piscine
+All answers for 10 exercise in Piscine checked by Moulinette.